webpack/webpack.js.org/src/content/configuration/dev-server.md

 };
 ```

-The origin of the host header is kept when proxying by default, you can set `changeOrigin` to `true` to override this behaviour.
-It is useful in some cases like using [name-based virtual hosted sites](https://en.wikipedia.org/wiki/Virtual_hosting#Name-based).
+The origin of the host header is kept when proxying by default, but you can set `changeOrigin` to `true` to override this behaviour.
+It is useful in some cases like [name-based virtual hosted sites](https://en.wikipedia.org/wiki/Virtual_hosting#Name-based).

 __webpack.config.js__